MasterFacilityList/mfl_api/docs/getting_started/gis.rst

         ]
     }

-How do I move from GeoJSON to a map
+How do I move from GeoJSON to a map?
 -------------------------------------
 If you are building a web application, take a look at `Leaflet`_ and `OpenLayers`_.